atomictag/incremental-bars/README.md

 Pretty much everything you can do with Handlebars (as of this time of writing at version 4.0.10) you can do with incremental-bars.
 This includes partials, default and custom block helpers, decorators etc. The core of this library has been tested in production in various projects - including a full productive mobile banking application - without issues.

+Bear in mind that helpers returning html strings will no longer work and might actually cause a runtime error depending on where they are used within the html template.
+This is not a bug, but rather an expected result of the fact helpers are now executed in between incremental dom instructions.
+I actually never really use helpers to output HTML (which seems an anti-pattern to me), but in case you do, don't despair.
+You can write backend-independent helpers by emplyoying the following runtime check:

+    Handlebars.registerHelper('myHelper', function() {
+        var options = arguments[arguments.length - 1];  // Last argument is 'options'
+        var backend = block.data && block.data.backend; // 'backend' is set by the incremental-bars runtime
+        if(backend === 'idom') { /* incremental-dom version ... */ }
+        else { /* default html-string version ... */ }
+    });

 ### Known Issues

 1. Don't do this ugliness (conditionally open tags not always matched by a closing tag):